Swiss-Digital-Assets-Institute/hedera-did-method-v2-poc/POC-PLAN.md

 * **Relevant PoC(s)**:
     * (No specific PoC script for key rotation was listed.
 This subtask will require development or identification of relevant test scripts.)

-#### 4. Verification Methods
+#### 4. Verification Methods (featuring `Multikey` and `JsonWebKey2020`)

-* **Objective**: Validate the implementation, functionality, and cryptographic verifiability of specified verification methods (e.g., `JWK`).
+* **Objective**: Validate the implementation, functionality, and cryptographic verifiability of `Multikey` and `JsonWebKey2020` verification methods.
 * **Steps**:
-    1. Add a `JWK` (JSON Web Key) verification method to an existing DID document.
+    1. Add a `JsonWebKey2020` verification method to an existing DID document (e.g., for an `ES256K` key).
-    2. Create a signature using the private key corresponding to the added `JWK` verification method.
+    2. Create a signature using the private key corresponding to the `JsonWebKey2020` method.
-    3. Verify the signature against the public key in the `JWK` verification method retrieved from the resolved DID document.
+    3. Verify the signature against the public key in the `JsonWebKey2020` method retrieved from the resolved DID document.
-    4. Repeat steps 1-3 for other specified verification methods (e.g., `EcdsaSecp256k1RecoveryMethod2020`, if applicable).
+    4. Add a `Multikey` verification method to a DID document, representing a public key in `publicKeyMultibase` format.
+    5. Resolve the DID and verify the correct interpretation of the `Multikey` public key material.
+    6. If the key material in `Multikey` corresponds to a signature algorithm also testable (e.g., if it's the same key as used in step 1, just differently encoded), attempt a signature verification using the key resolved via the `Multikey` method.
 * **Success Criteria**:
-    * Specified verification methods can be successfully added to and resolved from a DID document.
+    * `Multikey` and `JsonWebKey2020` verification methods can be successfully added to, resolved from, and correctly interpreted from a DID document.
+    * Public keys are correctly represented in both `JsonWebKey2020` (JWK format) and `Multikey` (`publicKeyMultibase` format).
-    * Signatures created using the private key material associated with a verification method are cryptographically verifiable against the public key material in the DID document.
+    * Signatures created using keys associated with `JsonWebKey2020` are cryptographically verifiable.
+    * Keys retrieved via `Multikey` can be used for cryptographic operations as appropriate to the key type.
 * **Relevant PoC(s)**:
-    * `src/update-did-with-jwkVerificationMethod.ts` (Run: `npm run poc:jwk-verification-method`) - Demonstrates adding a `JWK`-based verification method.
+    * (Placeholder: `src/verification-methods.ts` Run: `npm run poc:verification-methods`) - Demonstrates adding and using `Multikey` and `JsonWebKey2020` verification methods.

 #### 5. DID Owner Transfer